BalagouniNaveen/sample-proj/README.md

 This command tells Docker to build an image using the current directory (.) and tag it as nodejs-docker-app.

 4.2.
 Run the Docker Container

-Once the image is built, run the following command to start the container:
+Once the image is built, run the following command to start the container: docker run -p 3000:3000 nodejs-docker-app

-bash
-Copy code
-docker run -p 3000:3000 nodejs-docker-app
 This command maps port 3000 in the container to port 3000 on your local machine, allowing you to access the application via http://localhost:3000.

 Step 5: Test the Application

-Once the Docker container is running, open your browser and navigate to:
+Once the Docker container is running, open your browser and navigate to: http://localhost:3000

-arduino
-Copy code
-http://localhost:3000
 You should see the following response:

 csharp